Erik Gudbranson: International play

 Gudbranson was invited to take part in Canada's 2011 National Junior Team selection camp.
 He was eventually named to the team.
 He helped Canada win the silver medal in the World Juniors Championship in 2010–11.

 Personal life

 Gudbranson's younger brother Alex was selected by the Kingston Frontenacs in the first round of the 2010 OHL Priority Selection Draft.
-Alex currently plays with the Newfoundland Growlers of the ECHL.
+Alex currently plays with the North Dundas Rockets of the EOSHL.
 Gudbranson's youngest brother, Dennis, is a leukemia survivor.
 His sister, Chantal, is a graduate of the University of Guelph with a degree in Marine and Freshwater Biology and also played hockey for the Guelph Gryphons.
 Gudbranson is a supporter of Canadian Blood Services and promotes stem cell donation as a result of his brother's battle with leukemia.